 Amanda is originally from Phoenix, Arizona and has lived in San Jose, Costa Rica and Andover, Massachusetts.
 She is a recent graduate of The George Washington University with a B.A. in both International Affairs and Spanish.
-At GW, Amanda performed extensive research on literature about military dictatorships, specifically in Chile and Argentina, culminating in a thesis written entirely in Spanish.
+At GW, Amanda performed extensive research on literature about military dictatorships, specifically in Chile and Argentina.
 Most recently, she studied abroad in Santiago, Chile where she interned as a political analyst at a think tank.
-Living in Arizona and Central America has shaped Amanda’s interest in topics of migration and security in the region; she is pursuing the security studies concentration in the Master’s program with a focus on immigration.
-Amanda also currently serves as the Graduate Coordinator of the BSFS Fellows within the Center for Latin American Studies.
+Living in Arizona and Central America has shaped Amanda’s interest in security in the region; she is pursuing the security studies concentration in the Master’s program with a focus on citizen security and rule of law.
+Most recently in Bogotá, she interned at the Office of the United Nations High Commissioner for Human Rights working on a comprehensive strategy to protect human rights defenders and with the Public Information Unit.
+Amanda currently serves as the Vice President of the SFS LatAm Council and is the Graduate Coordinator of the BSFS Fellows at the Center for Latin American Studies.

-Research Area — Substantive: Immigration, Transnational / Organized Crime
+Research Area — Substantive: Transnational / Organized Crime, Citizen Security